-To authenticate to the module for management purposes (i.e., accessing available services defined in the Crypto Officer Role and User Role sections), an operator must connect to the module via a Web browser and provide a username and password.
-A user name and password is required for all services accessed through a browser.
+To authenticate to the module for management purposes (i.e., accessing available services defined in the Crypto Officer Role and User Role sections), an operator must connect to the module via a supported, Java-enabled, Web browser and provide either a username and password or a valid digital certificate.
+A valid user name and password or a digital certificate is required for all services accessed through a browser.

-Note that all services are available when accessing the module via certificatebased authentication.
+Note that all services are available when accessing the module via certificate-based authentication.